Juggling New Experiences

 - Be a little more flexible with your normal routines.
 Don’t let a messy house or overgrown lawn make you feel stressed.
 If you’re feeling a little overwhelmed, ask your family or friends to pitch in and help you out.

-- Consider taking on just two or three units per session as uni work can be more challenging than you expect.
-You can increase or decrease units quite easily before each census date.
-You need to check the details about how to add or drop units and what deadlines apply.
+- Consider taking on just two or three subjects per session as uni work can be more challenging than you expect.
+You can increase or decrease subjects quite easily before each census date.
+You need to check the details about how to add or drop subjects and what deadlines apply.

 - Appreciate your time at uni because it’s a unique experience.
 Make your study/life balance work so you can enjoy the fun side of uni without letting your grades slip.